Reflective Practice in Healthcare Homepage

 Identify some background and describe the key elements of reflection.

 This course is an Open Online Course (OOC) and the course was developed by Rajan Madhok, Chair of the Peoples-uni Trustees.
 It has been adopted from Peoples-uni and was further developed by NextGenU.org (NGU).
-It was sponsored in part by the Annenberg Physician Training Program (APTP).

 Unusually, the course has been developed not from a theoretical perspective, but from the lived experience of a practitioner.
 In essence, it is a case study-based course.
 The course starts with some background and then, describes the key elements of reflection.
 To access resources we think you will find interesting, click on the blue resources hyperlink.
 This will direct you to resources and links to relevant papers.
-There are two exercises for you to practise your learning.
+There are two exercises for you to practice your learning.
 These are for your personal use but if you want, you can share them through the BLOG.

 Approximate time for completion of this course is 2 hours at an average reading rate of 144 words/minute.